FACTBOX-Which UK Conservative lawmakers have called for confidence vote in PM Johnson? | Politics

 FACTBOX-Which UK Conservative lawmakers have called for confidence vote in PM Johnson?

+British Prime Minister Boris could face a vote of no confidence in his leadership if 54 of his 360 Conservative lawmakers submit a letter to the chairman of the party's 1922 Committee, which represents lawmakers who have no government jobs.
+The letters are confidential, so only 1922 Committee chairman Graham Brady knows how many have actually been submitted.

-British Prime Minister Boris Johnson is fighting to shore up his authority after five aides quit his administration, including one of his closest advisers who resigned in protest at his false claim against the opposition Labour leader.
-Johnson could face a vote of no confidence in his leadership if 54 of his 360 Conservative lawmakers submit a letter to the chairman of the party's 1922 Committee which represents lawmakers who have no government jobs.
+British Prime Minister Boris could face a vote of no confidence in his leadership if 54 of his 360 Conservative lawmakers submit a letter to the chairman of the party's 1922 Committee, which represents lawmakers who have no government jobs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)